 Ferring is now seeking registrations for the heat-stable formulation of carbetocin* for the prevention of PPH following all births and is committed to making heat-stable carbetocin available to the public sector in low- and lower-middle income countries.4 as a priority following appropriate regulatory approval.

 Once approved, the heat-stable formulation of carbetocin will be made available at an affordable and sustainable price in public-sector healthcare facilities in low- and lower-middle income countries.4 This price is a subsidised price of $0.31 +/- 10% per ampoule of 100 µg heat-stable carbetocin.
-This is comparable to the current United Nations Population Fund price for oxytocin of $0.27 per unit (10 I.U.).
+This price is Ex Works, which is the price at the point of leaving the manufacturing site and does not include the logistical costs of getting the medicine to healthcare providers.
+This is comparable to the current United Nations Population Fund price for oxytocin of $0.33 per unit (10 I.U.).5

 *The availability of investigational heat-stable carbetocin is subject to regulatory review and approval in relevant countries.